0xAX/linux-insides/Booting/linux-bootstrap-2.md

 - What [protected mode](https://en.wikipedia.org/wiki/Protected_mode) is on x86 processors
 - Setup of early [heap](https://en.wikipedia.org/wiki/Memory_management#HEAP) and console
-- Detection of avialable memory
+- Detection of available memory
 - Validation of a CPU
 - Initialization of a keyboard